-In order to be able to do that, robots hold passwords and system access credentials, and have access to sensitive personal and company information.
+In order to be able to do that, robots hold passwords and system access credentials and have access to sensitive personal and company information.

-Without considering security policies or letting IT know, the businesses departments gave robot processes the same system credentials and passwords used by human users.
+Without considering security policies or letting IT know, the business departments gave robot processes the same system credentials and passwords used by human users.
 They thought that if John Doe enters invoices, a robot that does the same job could use the same user and password as John Doe, as it was doing the same activity.

 This is, by all means, a false statement.
 A human user is different than an automated process, even if the two of them accomplish the same task.

 What if an automated process is modified without authorization and the transactions entered are subject to fraudulent modification?

 What if fake invoices are entered by an automated process that was tweaked to do that?